 ‘Proper practices’ means those set out in The Practitioners’ Guide

-Practitioners’ Guide refers to the guide issued by the Joint Panel on Accountability and Governance (JPAG) and published by NALC in England or Governance and Accountability for Local Councils in Wales – A Practitioners Guide jointly published by One Voice Wales and the Society of Local Council Clerks in Wales.
+Practitioners’ Guide refers to the guide issued by the Joint Panel on Accountability and Governance (JPAG) and published by NALC in England or Governance or by One Voice Wales and the Society of Local Council Clerks in Wales.

 ‘Must’ and bold text refer to a statutory obligation the council cannot change.